Amsterdam/authorization_django/README.md

 Usage
 -----

+#### Scope notation
+Beware of the scope notation!
+All scopes that are read from the token are converted using [scope.upper().replace("_", "/")](https://github.com/Amsterdam/authorization_django/blob/d702ea2a78b994d3e38ed576d309658f04820fa0/authorization_django/middleware.py#L184).

+All scopes are transformed to uppercase, and underscores `_` are replaced by slashes `/`.
+So a scope `read_only` in keycloak should be defined as `READ/ONLY` in the settings.

 The middleware provides different ways to add authorization to the application:

 #### Define a minimal scope that is required for access